bentranter/id/README.md

 * Figure out why it won't work with Twitch
 * Solve LinkedIn opaque URL problem (think you can tweak http.Client)
 * Add param for redirect after callback URL fires

+**FIGURE OUT WHY THIS SOMETIMES PANICS???**

+Maybe it's a race condition?
+The trace shows `psa.genToken(0x0, 0x0, 0x0)`, and it only happens sometimes...
+Can I lock it?